Where is Love Island filmed this year? The 2023 villa's location and changes

 From Monday onwards, we'll see new host Maya Jama welcome the 2023 cast of singles into the villa – however, it won't be the standard Mallorca property we're used to seeing.

 The upcoming season of Love Island is being filmed in South Africa, in a new luxury villa complete with an Olympic-sized pool and 25 acres of property.

-Here's everything you need to know about the Love Island villa and all the places where the show is filmed.
+Here's everything you need to know about the new Love Island villa and all the places where the show is filmed.